openvinotoolkit/openvino/src/plugins/auto/docs/tests.md

 This section will show the fallback of device selection within the AUTO plugin if the device with high priority doesn't support the precision of the inputting model.
 For example, CPU supports both FP16 and FP32 precision model, while GNA doesn't FP32 precision.
 Although GNA has higher priority, AUTO plugin will ultimately choose the CPU plugin to load model with FP32 precision.

-AUTO will select GNA if no device is specified in the device candidate list of AUTO.
+AUTO will select GNA if no other device is specified in the device candidate list.

 ```bash
 ./benchmark_app -m add_abc.xml -d AUTO:GNA -t 10